SAP-samples/btp-developer-guide-cap/documentation/Workshop/document/e2e-testing.md

     ![testing](../images/e2e-testing/undeploy_confirm.png)

-    > **Note:** mta_id got from step 1.
+    > **Note:** The mta_id is the same you got from Step 1.

 ## Congratulations!

-You have successfully completed the exercise.
+You have successfully completed the exercise!

-## To learn more about SAP BTP Developer’s Guide, you can visit the link [here](https://help.sap.com/docs/btp/btp-developers-guide/btp-developers-guide) or scan the QR code on the screen to bookmark it for future reference.
+Learn more about SAP BTP Developer’s Guide in [GitHub](https://help.sap.com/docs/btp/btp-developers-guide/btp-developers-guide) or in [SAP Help Portal](https://help.sap.com/docs/btp/btp-developers-guide/btp-developers-guide?version=Cloud) or scan the QR code on the screen to bookmark it for future reference.

 The SAP BTP Developer’s Guide is the starting point for developing a business application on SAP BTP.
 It contains recommendations and best practices that give you an overview of what you should consider when working on development projects on SAP BTP.
-It also contains links to step-by-step instructions when required.
+It also contains links to step-by-step instructions.

 <p align="center">
  <img align="center" src="../images/e2e-testing/help_sap_com_qr.png" width="50%"/>
 </p>

+## Tell Us What You Think

-## We would love to hear your feedback to improve the content to better suit your learning needs.
-Please use the [link](https://forms.office.com/e/YLFTM1TurN) or scan the below QR code.
+We would love to hear your feedback to improve the content to better suit your learning needs.
+Please use the [feedback form](https://forms.office.com/e/YLFTM1TurN) or scan the QR code below.

 <p align="center">
  <img align="center" src="../images/e2e-testing/feedback_qr1.png" width="50%"/>